-End of Occupancy: End of occupancy is applicable only if the Resident completes the full contract period and is dependent upon where the Resident is assigned within Student Housing.
+End of Occupancy: End of occupancy is applicable only if the Resident completes the full contract period and is dependent upon where the Resident is assigned within Residential Housing.

-- a.
-Burchett, Dishner, Lafrentz-Poole (LP), Langley, Liles, McClelland, Mitchell, Norton, Peters, Pope, and West Hall The Resident may continue to occupy the assigned space for 24 hours after the completion of the Resident's last scheduled final examination or until 2:00p.m.
-ET on the day immediately following the last scheduled final examination according to the official University calendar, whichever is earlier.
+- a) Lafrentz-Poole ("L.P."), West, Liles, Pope, Mitchell, Dishner, Shelton, Langley, Burchett, McClelland, Norton, and Peters Hall- The Resident may continue to occupy the assigned space until 7:00 pm ET on the Friday of final examination week, per the official Academic Calendar.
 The Resident is expected to vacate the assigned space at that time.
-If this contract is terminated before the end of the contract period, the Resident may occupy the assigned room no later than 48 hours after the Resident is notified of the termination.
-These deadlines may be adjusted at the discretion of Residential Housing. - b.
-Dawson, Lee and Mars Hall and the University Inn If the Resident has requested an assignment for the following academic year, the Resident may continue to occupy the assigned space until the contract period ends.
-If the Resident does not intend to live in campus housing for the following academic year, the Resident may continue to occupy the assigned space until 2:00p.m.
-ET on the day after the End of the Spring Semester according to the official calendar for the Resident's Academic Program (not including Board or Remediation Exams).
+If this contract is terminated before the end of the contract period, the Resident may occupy the assigned room no later than forty-eight (48) hours after the Resident is notified of the termination.
+These deadlines may be adjusted in writing at the discretion of Residential Housing. - b) University Inn, Mars, Lee, and Dawson Hall If the Resident has requested an assignment for the following academic year, the Resident may continue to occupy the assigned space until the contract period ends.
+If the Resident does not intend to live in campus housing for the following academic year, the Resident may continue to occupy the assigned space until 2:00 p.m.
+ET on the day after the End of the Spring Semester as indicated on the official calendar for the Resident's Academic Program (not including Board or Remediation Exams).

-Holidays and break periods between/during semesters: this contract does not provide for housing during the Thanksgiving break, winter break or Spring Break except for Residents of apartment buildings housing primarily Graduate and Professional students.
-During these breaks, meal plans are inactive.
-If there is a need to remain on campus for the break period, Residents must receive permission from the Director of Residential Housing or their designee.
+Holidays and break periods between/during semesters: this contract does not provide for housing during the winter break except for Residents of apartment buildings housing primarily Graduate and Professional students or if the Resident receives written approval from the Director of Residential Housing.
+During Thanksgiving, winter, and spring break, meal plans are inactive.
 A fee may be associated with residing in the halls during the break.